petrelharp/madison-sept-2018/madison-2018-talk.md

 ## What else can you do with the tree sequence?

-> - recording ancient samples
+> - record ancient samples
 > - true ancestry reconstruction
 > - *recapitation*: fast, post-hoc initialization with coalescent simulation